sajal0206/HackerRank-10-Days-of-Javascript/Day 0/README.md

 You will not pass this challenge if you attempt to assign the Sample Case values to your variables instead of following the instructions above.

+# Day 1: Arithmetic Operators
+Objective

+In this challenge, we practice using arithmetic operators.
+Check out the attached tutorial for resources.

+Task

+Complete the following functions in the editor below:

+getArea(length, width): Calculate and return the area of a rectangle having sides  and . getPerimeter(length, width): Calculate and return the perimeter of a rectangle having sides  and .
+The values returned by these functions are printed to stdout by locked stub code in the editor.

+Input Format

+image

+image

+Constraints

+ and  are scaled to at most three decimal places.
+Output Format

+image

+Sample Input 0

+3
+4.5
+Sample Output 0

+13.5
+15
+Explanation 0

+The area of the rectangle is .
+The perimeter of the rectangle is .

+# Day 1: Functions
+Objective

+Today, we're discussing JavaScript functions.
+Check out the attached tutorial for more details.

+Task

+Implement a function named factorial that has one parameter: an integer, .
+It must return the value of  (i.e.,  factorial).

+Input Format

+Locked stub code in the editor reads a single integer, , from stdin and passes it to a function named factorial.

+Constraints

+Output Format

+The function must return the value of .

+Sample Input 0

+4
+Sample Output 0

+24
+Explanation 0

+We return the value of .